Bradley.Lusk #ScienceTheEarth

 After graduating high school, he joined Arizona State University as an undecided major.
 Here, he joined a nonprofit educational outreach program called Camp Sparky which solidified his passion to operate as a science educator.
 During his Sophomore year, he studied the philosophy of religion and New Zealand and gothic literature at the University of Waikato in Hamilton, New Zealand.
 Upon returning to the USA, he enrolled as a biology major and graduated with a BS in Biology and a certificate in the Philosophy of Science in 2009.

-He is the founder and CEO of Science The Earth, the CEO and co-founder of Precient Technologies, LLC, the treasurer and co-founder of Climate Classes, has served as adjunct professor at South Mountain Community College in the School of Math, Science, & Engineering, has served as instructional professional at Arizona State University in the College of Integrative Sciences and Arts, researched as a fellow of the National Academies of Sciences, Engineering, and Medicine at the Naval Research Laboratory, and is currently a Science and Technology Policy Fellow with the American Association for the Advancement of Science where he serves as a co-founder and co-chair of the Science, Technology, Engineering, Arts, and Mathematics (STEAM) Team, the program manager for Climatelinks.org, and an environmental specialist at the United States Agency for International Development.
+He is the founder and CEO of Science The Earth, the co-founder and board member of Precient Technologies, LLC, the co-founder of Climate Classes, has served as adjunct professor at South Mountain Community College in the School of Math, Science, & Engineering, has served as instructional professional at Arizona State University in the College of Integrative Sciences and Arts, researched as a fellow of the National Academies of Sciences, Engineering, and Medicine at the Naval Research Laboratory, acted as a Science and Technology Policy Fellow with the American Association for the Advancement of Science where he served as a co-founder and co-chair of the Science, Technology, Engineering, Arts, and Mathematics (STEAM) Team, the program manager for Climatelinks.org, and an environmental specialist at the United States Agency for International Development, developed a strategic roadmap for water access in Togo in the face of changing climate as an Embassy Science Fellow with the US Department of State, and is a former Senior Technology Consultant for Isle Inc.

 Academics